Resources from Sisters Of The Road

 - The Revolution Will Not Be Microwaved by Sandor Ellix Katz

 - Hope’s Edge by Frances Moore Lappe & Anne Lappe

 - The Ethics Of What We Eat by Peter Singer

 - The Urban League of Portland released this report on the State of Black Oregon, featuring essays, recommendation, tons of data and more

 - Here’s a great list of 50 sites dedicated to food security and safety

 - B-Line (community food partners; sustainable transportation)

 - Community Food Security Coallition (food justice)

 - People’s Food Co-Op (food justice; co-management)

-- Poor People’s Economic Human Rights Campaign (economic human rights; Sisters’ Executive Director sits on the Coordinating Council)
+- Poor People’s Economic Human Rights Campaign (economic human rights; Sisters’ former Executive Director sits on the Coordinating Council)